A variety of factors will determine whether you have a valid personal injury case in Georgia. You will need to establish the following facts:

 - You suffered monetary damages as a result of your injury

-At your initial consultation, the Atlanta personal injury lawyer at Robbins & Associates, PC will evaluate the details surrounding your accident to help determine whether you have a case.
+At your initial consultation, the Atlanta personal injury lawyer at Robbins Law, PC will evaluate the details surrounding your accident to help determine whether you have a case.
 If we believe you do, we will advise you on the best way to proceed.

 In general, negligence has occurred when an individual acts carelessly or fails to take the appropriate steps to ensure the safety of others.
 If this negligence results in an injury to you or a loved one, you may be entitled to receive compensation for your damages.